-They create well-constructed spoken, written and multimodal texts to inform, entertain, persuade and narrate.
+They create a range of texts to inform, entertain, persuade and narrate.
 They interact with others in groups to exchange, debate and substantiate ideas and opinions.
 As individuals and in groups, they make oral presentations to share and promote points of view, supporting these presentations with selected evidence.